-In this table I have identified one bill that pertains to the hobby.
-Senate Bill 159 "AN ACT REDEFINING" ANTIQUE, RARE OR SPECIAL INTEREST MOTOR VEHICLE" TO INCLUDE A REPLICA VEHICLE" proposes to promote the interests of automobile collectors and enthusiasts.
+In the table in this newsletter, I have identified one bill that pertains to the hobby.
+Senate Bill 159 "AN ACT REDEFINING "ANTIQUE, RARE OR SPECIAL INTEREST MOTOR VEHICLE" TO INCLUDE A REPLICA VEHICLE" proposes to promote the interests of automobile collectors and enthusiasts.
 Specifically, Senate Bill 159 proposes: "That subdivision (3) of section 14-1 of the general statutes be amended to redefine "antique, rare or special interest motor vehicle" to include a replica vehicle, as defined in the Low Volume Motor Vehicle Manufacturers Act of 2015, P. L. 114-94.